 2. Emotional Stress

 Co-parenting can be emotionally taxing.
-Having to regularly interact with an ex-partner can bring up unresolved feelings or ongoing conflict.
+Regularly interacting with an ex-partner can bring up unresolved feelings or ongoing conflict.
 For some individuals, this can mean constant exposure to a source of stress and discomfort, which may affect their overall well-being and ability to parent effectively.

 3. Inconsistency Between Households

-Differences in parenting styles, values, and routines between households can create inconsistency, which might be confusing for a child.
+Differences in parenting styles, values, and routines between households can create inconsistency, which might confuse a child.
 For instance, one parent might enforce strict bedtime rules while the other is more lenient.
-Such disparities can lead to behavioral issues and can undermine parental authority as children might play one parent against the other.
+Such disparities can lead to behavioral issues and undermine parental authority as children might play one parent against another.

 4. Potential for Parental Alienation